Cloud Services Platform Terms

 5. Use of Licensed Data.
 For Services purchased from Infoblox, Customer is granted a license during the Subscription Term to access and use the Licensed Data provided, solely for Customer’s internal use in protecting Customer’s own networks or as otherwise authorized in an agreement signed by Customer and Infoblox.
 Certain Infoblox products may be bundled with subscriptions to specified Licensed Data.
 If Customer accesses Licensed Data under a product bundle license then Customer may only use such Licensed Data with the product unit for which the Licensed Data is provided; if Customer wishes to use such Licensed Data with other units or third party products, Customer must purchase a separate license for such use.
 If Customer is receiving Licensed Data under an Outside License, use is subject to the terms of the Outside License, and Customer is responsible for compliance with the restrictions and limitations of the applicable Outside License.

 6. Restrictions.
+Use of CSP is subject to the CSP Acceptable Use Policy.
 Customer shall have no right to, and shall not, directly or indirectly: (i) disclose, distribute, market, rent, lease, assign, sublicense, pledge, or otherwise transfer any portion of CSP, Software, Services or Licensed Data, in whole or in part, to any third party, or allow CSP, Software, Services or Licensed Data to be accessed or used by or on behalf of any third party except as necessary to allow Customer Users to access Services and/or use Licensed Data on Customer’s behalf; (ii) attempt to bypass any measures Infoblox or its licensors may use to prevent access to CSP, Software, Services or Licensed Data, or otherwise interfere with, compromise the system integrity or security of CSP, Software, Services or Licensed Data, or decipher any transmissions to or from the servers running CSP or Services; (iii) knowingly upload invalid data, viruses, worms, or other software agents through CSP or any Service; (iv) modify, alter or create any derivative work based upon CSP or any Software or Service; (v) reverse engineer, decompile, disassemble or otherwise seek to discover any underlying source code or algorithms of CSP or any Software or Service, except to the limited extent that applicable law expressly prohibits reverse engineering restrictions; (vi) use CSP or any Software, Services or Licensed Data for any unlawful, unauthorized, fraudulent or malicious purchase; (vii) use CSP or any Software or Service for purposes of competing with Infoblox, including for competitive analysis, benchmarking or marketing; (viii) remove or alter any copyright, trademark, or other proprietary notices, legends, symbols, or labels appearing on or in CSP, Software, Services or Licensed Data; or (ix) use CSP or any Software or Service except in accordance with this Agreement, any applicable Additional Terms and the documentation published by Infoblox, or the Software or Service provider, as applicable.
 Customer agrees that Customer will ensure and remain responsible for Customer Users’ compliance with the terms and restrictions of this Agreement.
 All rights and licenses granted under this Agreement are non-exclusive, and except as stated herein, non-assignable and non-sublicensable.

 7. Subscription Term and Renewal.
 The term of each Service purchased from Infoblox will commence on the date that Infoblox sends Customer email notification of access for the applicable Service or otherwise provides access to the Service, and will continue through the end date stated in the notification from Infoblox (the “Subscription Term”), which will correspond to the Service duration indicated in the order received by Infoblox.
 Except as otherwise provided in the Additional Terms for a Service, the Subscription Term will not automatically renew.
 Infoblox will provide notice prior to the end of the Subscription Term.
 If Customer does not purchase an additional subscription period to extend the Subscription Term, then upon expiration of the Subscription Term, Customer’s right to access the Service and use any related Software and Licensed Data will terminate upon expiration of the Subscription Term and Customer will cease all use of the Licensed Data.
 Infoblox may change or increase fees for the applicable Service with respect to any renewal term by providing at least 60 days prior written notice of such change.
 The term of an Outside License will be the term Customer has separately purchased for the Outside License; Infoblox will not provide notice of expiring Outside License terms, and will not be responsible for termination or deactivation of Services at the end of the Outside License term.
 Accessing an Outside License through CSP will not affect the license term or scope originally purchased.
 If Customer incurs fees for use beyond the term of the Outside License or for use beyond the scope of the Outside License, Customer agrees to be solely responsible for payment of such fees and to fully indemnify and hold Infoblox harmless against any a third party claims for fees relating to Outside Licenses used by Customer through CSP.